About TAPP Online

 When families and schools work together, students succeed.
 Family-school partnerships are effective at addressing social-behavioral and mental health challenges that get in the way of student learning.
 This study offers enhanced services and evidence-based training to specialists in rural schools where the need is high and resources may be scarce, particularly amid the ongoing pandemic.

 TAPP Online involves collaboration with dozens of rural elementary schools in Nebraska and Colorado.
-Thirty school-based consultants will implement TAPP with 240 students in Kindergarten through Grade 5, and their teachers and families.
+Thirty school-based consultants will implement TAPP with 240 students in Pre-kindergarten through Grade 5, and their teachers and families.

 - Support school specialists as they learn how to promote family-school partnerships.